 chemical melange has the ability to lift the wearer of the device right off the ground

+and into the air!
 Join us now in the control room at Slug Propulsion Labs (SPL) in Pasadena,

 California as Mr. Slug prepares for launch!
 You can see him way up there, he's just

+a speck now, surrounded by a technical flight crew and members of the media.
 Mr. Slug will be projected from the launch pad at a trajectory set at a 75 degree angle

 pointing North/Northwest.
 Variable winds are blowing at a favorable 4 knots and all